psychbruce/ChineseNames/README.md

 **Chinese Name Database 1930-2008**

-A database of Chinese surnames and Chinese given names (1930-2008).
+A database of Chinese surnames and given names (1930-2008).
 This database contains nationwide frequency statistics of 1,806 Chinese surnames and 2,614 Chinese characters used in given names, covering about 1.2 billion Han Chinese population (96.8% of the Han Chinese household-registered population born from 1930 to 2008 and still alive in 2008).
-This package also contains a function for computing multiple features of Chinese surnames and Chinese given names for scientific research (e.g., name uniqueness, name gender, name valence, and name warmth/competence).
+This package also contains a function for computing multiple indices of Chinese surnames and given names for social science research (e.g., name uniqueness, name gender, name valence, and name warmth/competence).

 <!-- badges: start -->